 am occasionally surprised at solutions that small format works clarify.
 However, duplicating the results in a larger format does not always

 work since sometimes the piece loses its spontaneity and freshness when scaled up.
-Still it is worth a try.
+Still, it is worth a try.

 I find myself switching media often.
-It keeps creating art fresh and engaging for me.
+It keeps the act of creating art fresh and engaging for me.
 I switch from sculpture to painting, from working in relief to trying something in the round, from ink drawing to painting in thick, juicy oils … My studio is in a constant state of change as one set of tools is put away for another.

 I hope that you too will go ahead and create miniature art and experience for yourself how satisfying it can be to work small.